systematic-magic/AgingPubMed/research_papers_html.rst

 	- et al, etc, and via should be formatted in :ref:`plain text<plain_text>`.

-	- :ref:`plain text<plain_text>` is acceptable for all other Latin terms not noted above.
+	- :ref:`Plain text<plain_text>` is acceptable for all other Latin terms not noted above.

 2.6.
 Check that species and gene names are written in italics.